ether/etherpad-lite/doc/api/hooks_client-side.md

 1. name - the name of the hook being called
 2. context - an object with some relevant information about the context of the call

+### documentReady
+Called from: src/templates/pad.html

+Things in context:

+nothing

+This hook proxies the functionality of jQuery's `$(document).ready` event.

 ### aceDomLineProcessLineAttributes
 Called from: src/static/js/domline.js